adamjoffe/adamjoffe.github.io/_posts/2025-04-15-dogmaybe-books-are-great-but.md

 The other benefit of books is they have a high barrier to entry for producing a book.
 Compared to writing a blog (this site costs literally $0 to host/maintain) or online forums (Stack Overflow, Reddit, etc.) it costs real money to publish and distribute a book.
 This means there is an argument to be made that more thought goes into the content of a book, so they are higher quality.
 By the same metric, the cost of purchasing a book can be seen as gatekeeping of knowledge in some ways.
 Some will be made to believe that purchasing software engineering books and curating a personal library is simply a requirement of the industry.
 Luckily, there are a lot of libraries, or free means of acquiring books that can be used to alleviate this friction.

-However, whilst a book is more likely to be higher quality, the nature of the media also means the content is static, so can't easily be updated if there are errors or even if they become outdated relative to current thinking or trends.
+Whilst a book is more likely to be higher quality, the nature of the media also means the content is static, so can't easily be updated if there are errors or even if they become outdated relative to current thinking or trends.
 This leads to my other key argument against books, they are a one-sided form of media, which restricts the discussion or feedback the consumer can have with the author.
 It is also much harder to ask questions or get clarifications for what is being presented.

 This leads to my more potentially controversial opinion on books, which is they are often designed to convey or explore a "right" design.
 I would argue this is a false dichotomy in software design of "right" and "wrong" solutions to a problem.
 This can be at a cost of not considering balancing [non-functional requirements](https://en.wikipedia.org/wiki/Non-functional_requirement) with product functionality for a given use-case.
 As a result, this can sometimes result in an anti-pattern of [silver bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet) or [golden hammer](https://www.techtarget.com/searchapparchitecture/tip/Signs-of-a-Golden-Hammer-antipattern-and-ways-to-avoid-it) emerging for readers without critical thinking for applying what is covered to their given situation.
 This is exacerbated by the lack of feedback or discussion channel for the medium of books.

 ![Balancing Software Design](../assets/img/posts/2025-04-15-images/balancing-software-design.png)

+The final downside to a book is also that they are often a dense and long form of media.
+Given that there is an expectation from employees that you are continuously learning and keep up with modern technologies (extremely hard as a front-end engineer with all those JS/TS frameworks).
+For most people that like a work-life balance, this means that books, whilst they do have chunks in forms of chapters, might not suite all people.

 ## Teaching Children